Murten64/cheri-paris/README.md

-cheri-paris
+Cheri-Paris
 ===========

-Android application for cheri-paris
+Android application for Cheri-Paris